 It is a model that was originally made as a watch for racing, but then came to become known as space/moon watch, to now having been a part of all six lunar missions.

 The Speedmaster represents something about the Omega brand.
 It reflects their adventurous pioneering spirit, and it represents their constant pursuit of perfection and refinement, with all of the different Speedmasters having been released over the years.
-Many of which have introduced completely new materials, new construction techniques, and simply new elements that makes for a more durable, appealing, a and reliable timepiece.
+Many of these have introduced completely new materials, new construction techniques, and simply new elements that make for a more durable, appealing, and reliable timepiece.

 In this article, we are not covering the whole Speedmaster range, because if we would, we’d be here all day.